renovatebot/renovate/docs/usage/self-hosting.md

 Self-hosted Renovate can be configured using any of the following (or a combination):

 - A `config.js` file (can also be named `config.json`, but you can't have both at the same time)
-- CLI params
+- CLI parameters
-- Environment params
+- Environment parameters

 Note that some Renovate configuration options are _only_ available for self-hosting, and so can only be configured using one of the above methods.
 These are described in the [Self-hosted Configuration](./self-hosted-configuration.md) doc.